Thursday, March 20, 2025

 SCOTTA, LEGEND OF SAN LORENZO

 Scotta He began his career in Union Santa Fe and soon he became San Lorenzo where he became a legend.
-In the cyclone, 'The gringo’ He was able to score 140 goals in 226 games in three stages.
+In the cyclone, 'El Gringo' was able to score 140 goals in 226 games in three stages.
 In between he also bulged dial in Guild Brazil and Sevilla of Spain among others.

 Scotta San Lorenzo